John Murante

-John Murante (born February 6, 1982) is an American politician serving as the 44th and current Nebraska State Treasurer since 2019.
+John Murante (born February 6, 1982) is an American politician who served as the 44th Nebraska State Treasurer from 2019 to 2023.
 A member of the Republican Party, he previously was elected to the unicameral Nebraska Legislature from 2013 until 2019, representing District 49.

 Education

 A native of Omaha, Nebraska, Murante earned his bachelor's degree from University of Nebraska–Lincoln.

 Elections

 When Senator LeRoy J. Louden retired and left the District 49 seat open, Murante placed first in the May 15, 2012, primary election with 2,359 votes, and won the November 6, 2012, general election with 8,508 votes against Frank Wellenstein.

 Murante ran for Treasurer of Nebraska in 2018.
 He defeated Taylor Royal in the Republican primary, and ran unopposed in the general election.